Horton Grand Hotel

 San Diego, California

 In 1886, the Grand Hotel opened in San Diego.
-A replica of the Innsbruck Inn in Vienna, Austria, it was the Victorian jewel of the town complete with split staircases carved from one hundred year old oak.
-President Benjamin Harrison even stayed at it.
+Built by German immigrant, Peter Mayerhofer, as a replica of the Innsbruck Inn in Vienna, Austria, it was the Victorian jewel of the town complete with split staircases carved from one hundred year old oak.
+President Benjamin Harrison even stayed at it, as did King Kalakaua of Hawaii.
 In 1907, it became the Horton Grand in honor of the founder of New Town, Alonzo Horton.
 Other notable guests include Lou Costello during the mid thirties when the Palace Sports Bar was located on site.

 The Kahle Saddlery was well known for having Wyatt Earp reside in it for much of his seven year period in San Diego.
 Earp operated three different gambling halls in the city at the time.
 Back then it was called the Brooklyn and on the bottom floor it housed the biggest maker of saddles in the west: Kahle Saddle Shop.
 Notables such as Roy Rogers bought from the shop.

 A paper mache horse sat out front of the Kahle Saddlery shop for 79 years, serving as sort of a storefront sign.
 The horse's name is called Sunshine and he is still on display at the hotel.